 - Consultancy work (editorial, strategy, social media, training): HarperCollins, Quercus, National Gallery, Dutch Literature Foundation, Le Monde diplomatique, Bath Film Festival, X Media Lab Digital Think-Tank, Watershed, various digital agencies and SW universities, English Heritage, Arts Council

-- Member of Bath Digital Festival team (representing BSU)
+- Member of Bath Digital Festival team

 - Reader for academic publishers.